engraya/tracksprint/README.md

 2. Create a new branch: git checkout -b feature-branch
 3. Commit changes: git commit -m "Added new feature"
 4. Push to GitHub: git push origin feature-branch
-5. Open a Pull Request.
+5. Open a Pull Request 🎉

 ## <a name="usage">🙌 Acknowledgments</a>

-Special thanks to:
-- Fuse.js for blazing fast client-side filtering.
+- Supabase for providing an easy and powerful backend-as-a-service.
+- Redux Toolkit team for simplifying state management in React.
+- Material UI (MUI) for the elegant and accessible component library.
+- Formik + Yup community for robust form handling and validation tools.
-- The React, Vercel & Nextjs communities for their amazing tools!
+- The React, Vite, and TypeScript communities for their outstanding ecosystem and developer experience.

 ## <a name="usage">🌐 Deployment</a>
-You can deploy losode-homeware on platforms like Vercel, Render, AWS Lambda, Firebase Functions, or Heroku.
+You can deploy Tracksprint on platforms like Vercel, Render, AWS Lambda, Firebase Functions, or Heroku.

+Steps:
+     - Connect your GitHub repo to the platform.
+     - Set environment variables for Supabase (API key, URL).
+     - Build and deploy!

 Vercel Deployment
 - Push the project to a GitHub repository.